AnthonyLew64/Covid_Dashboard_MEEN6250/README.md

 Updated Scraped_Data.json file contains the dictionary with multiple days' data.
 The dictionary is keyed with [Date][Country Name][Data Type] For example, dated_dict["2022-11-28"]["China"]["Total Deaths"] will output the total deaths value for China on Nov.
 28, 2022

+RUNNING DASHBOARD INSTRUCTIONS:
+To run dashboard navigate to directory in cmd then run : "python -m bokeh serve --show CovidDashboard.py"